Ketamine Therapy Services

 Depression and Suicidal Ideation

 Individuals with depression can experience sadness, low energy, poor sleep, loss of appetite, low self-esteem, nervousness, apathy, withdrawal. restlessness, thoughts of death or suicide, and racing thoughts.
-Individuals can experience the immediate effect of Ketamine as it circumvents classic serotonin pathways to glutamate activation, rather than typical antidepressants which can take 4-6 weeks to activate serotonin before glutamate.
+Individuals can experience the immediate effect of ketamine as it circumvents classic serotonin pathways to glutamate activation, rather than typical antidepressants which can take 4-6 weeks to activate serotonin before glutamate.

 PTSD

 Individuals with Post-Traumatic Stress Disorder, can experience flashbacks, loneliness, fear, nightmares, insomnia, irritability, jumpiness, hostility, social isolation, flashbacks, and emotional trauma.
-Individuals struggling with PTSD can feel relief of symptoms through intravenous (IV) Ketamine treatment which may enhance synaptic connectivity in the brain otherwise inhibited by extreme stress from trauma.
+Individuals struggling with PTSD can feel relief of symptoms through intravenous (IV) ketamine treatment which may enhance synaptic connectivity in the brain otherwise inhibited by extreme stress from trauma.
 Previous trauma can also be processed in different ways with the use of ketamine, so that individuals can find resolution for previous traumatic events.

 Other Anxiety Disorders